itsmaclol/macscript/README.md

 <h3 align="left">General script for installing palera1n/checkra1n and bootstrapping Procursus/APT on macOS.</h3>

+Me or any one of the people in credits, are NOT responsible for any damage you may cause to your device and we are NOT liable.

+Backups are reccomended, continue at your own risk.

 ## Installation

 Just run the following in your terminal: